Forward-Nexus/fwdai-pro/README.md

 ### 🌍 Universal
 Works for ANY business - not just software.
 Restaurant?
 Law firm?
 Telecom?
 FWD PRO adapts.

-### 🧠 ADHD-Aware
+### 🧠 Neurodivergent-Friendly
 Structure without walls of text.
 Clear action items.
-Works WITH your brain.
+Works WITH how your brain works.

 ### 🎤 Dictation-Friendly
 Voice-to-text user?
 FWD PRO parses rambling and understands intent.